 Tofu is a great vegetarian and vegan substitute for meat in many dishes!
 A versatile plant-based protein that is also low in fat makes for a perfect addition to curries, fried rice, noodles or even to enjoy on its own.
 In this post, I am going to explain how to cook tofu in 3 different ways!

-I love to bake, pan fry or air fry tofu as it adds a good bite and texture to the otherwise soft & mushy tofu.
-Cooking tofu is a great make ahead option for meal prepping.
+I love to bake, pan-fry, or air fry tofu as it adds a good bite and texture to the otherwise soft and mushy tofu.
+Cooking tofu is a great make-ahead option for meal prepping.
 My recipe does not require you to squeeze out the water for hours, but instead just for a few mins which helps retain the inside moisture and softness of tofu, adding a crisp layer on the outside.
 Tip: Remember to buy Extra Firm Tofu!